CervecerosCodigo/EasyDevRapport/README.md

 EasyDevRapport
 ==============

-Final report for EasyDev project.
+**Final report for EasyDev project**
-The EasyDev repoistory can be found on following [link] (https://github.com/CervecerosCodigo/EasyDev).
+* Code for the project can be found [here] (https://github.com/CervecerosCodigo/EasyDev).

-##Remeber to use following spelling packages before compilation:
+* A compiled PDF version of this repport is available [here] (https://github.com/CervecerosCodigo/EasyDevRapport/releases)

-Spelling
+**Remeber to use following spelling packages before compilation**
 * texlive-babel-norsk
 * texlive-hyphen-norwegian